 3. Indian Gardens

-Indian Gardens is a bit out of the way as it is located near the end of the scenic Oak Creek Canyon drive, however, the delicious food, wonderful patio, & amazing espresso drinks make the drive well worth it.
-Plus, the views on Oak Creek Canyon, a 14 mile picturesque drive between Flagstaff & Sedona, are absolutely stunning, making the drive worth of a top spot on your itinerary.
+Indian Gardens is a bit out of the way as it is located along scenic Oak Creek Canyon drive.
+However, the delicious food, wonderful patio, & amazing espresso drinks make the drive well worth it.
+Plus, the views of Oak Creek Canyon, a 14 mile picturesque drive between Flagstaff & Sedona, are absolutely stunning, making the drive worth of a top spot on your itinerary.

 At Indian Gardens, you can relax on the shady garden patio while enjoying tasty local food (everything is made on-site including fresh pastries and sourdough bread!) and sipping on the best espresso drinks in town.
 Delicious fluffy organic pancakes, freshly made muffins and coffeecakes, and the best breakfast burrito in the area are just a few recommended selections.
-Those dining gluten-free or vegetarian will also be pleased to know that a number of choices are available.
+On a side note, those dining gluten-free or vegetarian will also be pleased to know that a number of choices are available.

-What to try: Grains & Greens Bowl, Breakast Burrito, Pumpkin Muffin, any espresso drink
+What to try: Grains & Greens Bowl, Breakfast Burrito, Pumpkin Muffin, Americano

 4. The Toasted Owl

 The Toasted Owl has the most personality of any breakfast joint in Flagstaff.
-An old-fashioned diner atmosphere with unique owl decor everywhere really sets The Owl apart from the bland sea of options in town.
+An old-fashioned diner appeal with unique owl decorations everywhere really sets The Owl apart from the bland sea of options in town.
 Great food, a creative menu, friendly service, and lots of allergy friendly choices make it the perfect choice for just about any Flagstaff visitor.
-A few highlights include avocado toast, make your own breakfast tacos, gluten free almond cakes, and a delicious burrito.
-You really can’t go wrong picking the Toasted Owl as there is something for every taste!
+A few highlights include avocado toast, make-your-own breakfast tacos, gluten free almond cakes, and a delicious burrito.
+And thus, you really can’t go wrong picking The Toasted Owl as there is something for everyone here!

-What to try: Breakfast Tacos, GF Almond or Buckwheat cakes, Breakfast burrito, and the excellent house roast coffee
+What to try: Breakfast Tacos, GF Almond or Buckwheat cakes, Breakfast burrito, House roast coffee

-Brandy’s, a small diner along Rt 66, is both a local and tourist’s favorite, due to its’ appearance on Food Network’s popular series Diners, Drive Ins, and Dives, as well as being known for serving great homestyle food.
+Brandy’s, a small diner along Rt 66, is both a local and tourist’s favorite, due to its’ appearance on Food Network’s popular series Diners, Drive Ins, and Dives.
+The homestyle offerings draw traditional diners.
 Breakfast is so popular that there is often a lengthy wait to get a seat, even on weekdays!
-Fortunately, the home cooked food is pretty good, thereby making the wait worthwhile.
+Fortunately, the home-cooked food is pretty good, thereby making the wait tolerable.
 You’ll find a bit of everything on Brandy’s menu, from the savory to the sweet.
 Whether you are craving a protein rich omelet or a stack of homemade pancakes, you’ll find it all and more on Brandy’s large American style menu.
 Brandy’s also offers a pretty decent menu of espresso drinks (brewing coffee from local roaster Firecreek), which is pretty rare for a diner.

 Everything at Brandy’s is fresh and homemade and it shows in the superior quality.
-The pancakes, soups, quiche, pastries, and bagels are all made fresh on site.
+The pancakes, soups, quiche, pastries, and bagels are all made on site.
 Brandy’s also works with many local companies, ensuring more local produce and higher quality ingredients.
-Pricing has recently gone up a bit (due to Flagstaff’s new minimum wage law), although Brandy’s is still one of your best bets for an affordable & filling breakfast.
+Despite an increase in tourism, Brandy’s is still one of your best bets for an affordable & filling breakfast.

 What to try: Spud’s Medley, Swedish Oat Pancakes, Quiche